4. Academic grade record and promotion

 |NP||Suitable co-op placement not found|

-At the end of each academic semester, students may view their grade reports online.
-Students may receive official copies of transcripts from the Office of the Registrar with a written request.
+At the end of each academic semester, students may view their unofficial transcript online.
+Students may receive official copies of transcripts from the Office of the Registrar by request.
 Official transcripts are subject to a fee.
-Request forms are available at GeorgianCollege.ca/admissions/forms.
-For more information about requesting a transcript, visit the website or email the Office of the Registrar at RORecords@georgiancollege.ca.
+Transcript request forms are available on the website.
+For more information about requesting a transcript, email the Office of the Registrar at RORecords@georgiancollege.ca.

 4.1.2 Calculation of weighted averages